Webinar – Insurance and Development: Partnering on Risk, Resilience, and Transformation, an official side event of the Road to Seville

 Speakers

-• Lead Advisor for Climate & Disaster Risk Financing & Insurance, World Food Programme
+• Mathieu Dubreuil, Lead Programme Advisor for Disaster Risk Financing, Climate and Resilience Service, World Food Programme

-• Global Life and Health Sustainability Lead, Swiss Re
+• Shelly Habecker PhD, Global Life and Health Sustainability Lead, Swiss Re

 Moderator: Lorcán Hall, Senior Advisor, SDG Academy, UN Sustainable Development Solutions Network (SDSN)